 After the French revolution, in 1795, Willem V of Orange fled to England as the French troops stormed the Capital.
 From 1806-1910, Napoleon set his brother as the King of the Netherlands, thus turning the Netherlands from a Republic to Kingdom.
 After a fallout with his brother, the Netherlands was briefly part of France from 1810 to 1813.
 In 1815 Willem 1(Son of the last stadtholder) returned to the Netherlands and raised the status of the Netherlands to a Kingdom.
 The King appointed his state representatives and held more power than the monarchs who would come after him.
 In 1830, Belgium gained independence from the kingdom.

 In 1848, the constitution of the Netherlands’ was changed to make parliament the true power.
 The Kings’ role was reduced in government.
 The Netherlands parliament had 2 houses, the lower house of representatives and the upper house of the senate.
 That remains to the present day.
 The House of Oranje Nassau continued its role as the Monarchy of the Kingdom however their role is largely ceremonial with no real power.
 The Kingdom of the Netherlands currently consists of the Netherlands, Aruba, Sint Maarten, Curacao, Bonaire, Sint Eustatius, and Saba.

 After the 2nd world war, European powers decided to form a union in order to avoid future wars.
 The European Community was the basis of the present day European Union.
 Its founders were the Netherlands,(West) Germany, Belgium, France, Italy and Luxembourg.
 Over time it grew to the current 28 member block of the EU.
 Which brings us back to the introduction of this review!

-Noma Mabandla, from Zimbabwe has studied at Wittenborg University for 3 years and is an active member of the Student Representatives
+Noma Mabandla, from Zimbabwe has studied at WUAS for 3 years and is an active member of the Student Representatives